TRAI to wait for telcos to report revised pricing, details before taking view: Sources

 Bharti Airtel statement had said the telecom sector is highly capital intensive with fast changing technology cycles that require continuing investments and therefore, extremely important that the industry remains viable to support the vision of Digital India.

 “Accordingly, Airtel will appropriately increase price offerings in the month beginning December,” Airtel had said.
-(AGENCIES)
+(PTI)

 TRAI to wait for telcos to report revised pricing, details before taking view: Sources

-NEW DELHI: The telecom regulator will wait for operators to report their new tariffs to the authority before taking a view on whether the revised pricing is within the regulatory framework, according to a Trai source.
+NEW DELHI, Nov 19: The telecom regulator will wait for operators to report their new tariffs to the authority before taking a view on whether the revised pricing is within the regulatory framework, according to a Trai source.

 Editorial